queuejw/Neko11/README.md

  • Material You

- • You can use controls in app or add app to Device controls and play from there (planned in nearest build)
+ • You can use controls in app or add app to Device controls and play from there (not planned in nearest build)

  • .......